 On 24 February 2022, all Covid-19 restrictions ended and free mass testing ended on 1 April 2022.
 Since then the Government published Living with Covid-19 White Paper — Update and Covid-19: Management of Staff and Exposed Patients or Residents in Health and Social Care Settings which can be found on the GOV.UK website.

 However, NHS staff and patients in England must continue to follow the latest government guidance applicable to healthcare settings.
-The UK infection prevention and control guidance published by UK Health Security Agency (UKHSA) and accompanying letter from NHS England and NHS Improvement published on 14 April 2022, outlines the protocols to transition back to pre-pandemic measures.
+The UK infection prevention and control guidance published by UK Health Security Agency (UKHSA) and accompanying letter from NHS England and NHS Improvement (NHSEI) published on 14 April 2022, outlines the protocols to transition back to pre-pandemic measures.
 The national infection and prevention control manual for England supplements this, setting out how NHS organisations can ensure a successful transition.

 In summary, from 24 February 2022 the Government has: